 Exemptions are similar too, including for disposals of waste which has been dredged from inland waterways and of waste arising from mining and quarrying operations.
 There are some minor differences relating to the treatment of payments to respective landfill communities’ funds, but these have a very small fiscal impact.

 The Scottish Government has legislated to ban biodegradable municipal waste (BMW) going to landfill from 31 December 2025.
 This will prevent any biodegradable household (or similar) waste from entering landfill.
-Based on our forecast for the composition of waste arising, we expect this to reduce Scottish receipts in 2025-26 and 2026-27.
+Based on our forecast for the composition of waste arising, we expect this to reduce Scottish receipts from 2025-26.